 2.3.2.
 The chair and members of the School's committees listed in this subsection (2.3.2.) shall be appointed by the Rector for a term of four years and may be recalled by them.
-The Academic Area Leaders, who are also members of the Learning and Teaching Committee, are appointed by the Rector on the proposal of the Head of Academic Services.
+Committee members may be appointed for unlimited successive terms.
+The Academic Area Leaders, who are also members of the Learning and Teaching Committee, are appointed by the Rector on the proposal of the Heads of Undergraduate and Postgraduate Learning and Teaching.

-2.3.3 Learning and Teaching Committee
+Learning and Teaching Committee